4 min read

 Mondolez International’s latest transcript reveals that Consumption is an emerging theme, including ‘home consumption’ and ‘at-home consumption’ with 38 total mentions of the topic (an increase of 35 mentions since the previous quarter).

-As the CEO Dirk van de Put puts it, “If you go back to past crises, particularly biscuits, but also chocolate tend to do quite well.”
+As the CEO Dirk van de Put puts it, “If you go back to past crises, particularly biscuits, chocolate tend to do quite well.”

-Consumption was also a big theme for Kelloggs, with 30 mentions altogether, 17 of which were positive.
+Consumption was also a big theme for Kelloggs, with 30 mentions altogether, 17 positive.
 Packaged foods were in high demand starting in March, specifically for crackers, which jumped 40% year-over-year.
-In North America, US consumption of cereal was up 43% year over year.
-This trend was consistent across household demographics including income and whether children were in the house, showing cereal’s ability to transcend socioeconomic status.
+In North America, US consumption of Cereal was up 43% year over year.
+This trend was consistent across household demographics, including income and whether children were in the house, showing Cereal’s ability to transcend socioeconomic status.

 Altria & Vector Group; ‘significant pantry loading’ and rapid rise in discount cigarette sales

 Despite the threat of a coronavirus, which attacks the respiratory system, the company saw a rapid rise in discount cigarettes, attributed to smokers over 50 years of age.
-The company attributed the sudden increase in this demographic to smokers who had turned away from e-cigarettes due to bad press.
+In addition, the company attributed the sudden increase to smokers who had turned away from e-cigarettes due to bad press.

-Meanwhile cigarette company The Vector Group saw a new theme of Pantry Loading emerge as the pandemic hit in early March.
+Meanwhile, a cigarette company, The Vector Group, saw a new theme of Pantry Loading emerge as the pandemic hit in early March.

 Aurora Cannabis Company: consumer cannabis revenue skyrockets

 Cigarettes aren’t the only thing people are smoking in this pandemic.
 Aurora Cannabis Company has seen consumer cannabis net revenue at $41.5M, up 24% from the previous quarter.
-The theme of Home Delivery also emerged as a new topic since the previous quarter, with cannabis delivery being considered an essential service in Canada.
+The theme of Home Delivery also emerged as a new topic from the last quarter, with cannabis delivery being considered an essential service in Canada.

 Scott’s Miracle-Gro Company: Victory gardens and stockpiling weed

-The landscaping and gardening company reported record sales in May, with a top emerging theme this quarter of Gardening as more consumers spend time at home and due to increased interest in edible gardening.
+The landscaping and gardening company reported record sales in May, with a top emerging theme this quarter of Gardening as more consumers spend time at home and increased interest in edible Gardening.

 Strum Ruger & Co – ‘Increased Demand of firearms’

-During a pandemic, the very order of society is threatened.
+During a pandemic, the exact order of society is threatened.
 The prospect of lawlessness drives some to stockpile weapons and ammunition.
-In Strum & Ruger’s latest transcript we see the theme of Production in a largely negative context:.
-“We were unable to ramp up production quickly enough to meet the increased demand.”
+In Strum & Ruger’s latest transcript, we see the theme of Production in a largely negative context: “We were unable to ramp up production quickly enough to meet the increased demand.”

 Vista Outdoors transcript speaks to a ‘robust demand environment’ for guns and ammunition.
-‘Ammunition’ emerges as a top theme,with 38 mentions this quarter, largely in a positive light.
-The call points to an increased interest in personal security.
+‘Ammunition’ emerges as a top theme, with 38 mentions this quarter, mainly in a positive light.
+In addition, the call points to an increased interest in personal security.